 1’s is no longer bound by the Lemma and can potentially treat the following bits purely as arguments.

 And, being that , they can be distinguished.
 Barker suggests the combinator , which satisfies

-the standard encodings of true and false respectively into lambda calculus and combinatory logic.
+the standard encodings of true and false respectively for boolean into lambda calculus and combinatory logic.